-The President’s proposed budget for 2018 included a 30 percent reduction in the Foreign Affairs budget.
-Almost 5,000 World Vision advocates contacted their members of Congress in support of U.S. foreign assistance, opposing cuts.
-With persistence, and partnership with other organizations, advocates’ unified message was heard, and Congress rejected the disproportionate cuts to U.S. foreign assistance.
+The President’s proposed budget for 2019 included a 24% reduction in the Foreign Affairs budget.
+Thousands of World Vision advocates contacted their members of Congress throughout the year in support of U.S. foreign assistance and opposing any cuts.
+With persistence, and partnership with other organizations, advocates were heard, and Congress rejected the disproportionate cuts to U.S. foreign assistance.

 2017 Congress adds $1 billion supplemental to address famines and disasters

 Advocates helped raised awareness for the hunger crisis in East Africa and other disasters around the world, and Congress listened.
 In the budget for Fiscal Year 2017, Congress chose to better assist people severely impacted by famine or disaster with a supplemental totaling almost $1 billion.